China's Vanke teams up with Dalian Wanda on real estate development

-HONG KONG (Reuters) - Property developer China Vanke (000002.SZ) (2202.HK) and conglomerate Dalian Wanda Group said on Thursday they are forming a long-term strategic partnership to jointly acquire land and develop projects.
+HONG KONG, May 14 (Reuters) - Property developer China Vanke and conglomerate Dalian Wanda Group said on Thursday they are forming a long-term strategic partnership to jointly acquire land and develop projects.

 A partnership between the country’s two largest developers in the residential and commercial property sector underscores intensifying competition and pressure the industry faces amid slowing sales and squeezed margins.

-Dalian Wanda, the parent company of Hong Kong-listed Dalian Wanda Commercial Properties Co 3699.HK, said last month it will follow an “asset-light” strategy for its growth plan, seeking outside investment to finance the plazas and selling them off after five or seven years.

-Reporting by Clare Jim and Donny Kwok; Editing by Anne Marie Roantree
+Dalian Wanda, the parent company of Hong Kong-listed Dalian Wanda Commercial Properties Co, said last month it will follow an “asset-light” strategy for its growth plan, seeking outside investment to finance the plazas and selling them off after five or seven years.
+(Reporting by Clare Jim and Donny Kwok; Editing by Anne Marie Roantree)